ricardo-ch/sqlstyle.guide/_includes/sqlstyle.guide.md

 This style guide serves as a best-practices overview for writing good SQL in the DI-Team at Ricardo.ch

-It has been forked from the one written by Simon Holywell (https://www.sqlstyle.guide/) and adjusted by the team to be used writing SQL statements against BigQuery.
+It has been forked from the [one written by Simon Holywell][sqlstyleguide] and adjusted by the team to be used writing SQL statements against BigQuery.

 SQL style guide by [Simon Holywell][simon] is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License][licence].
-Based on a work at [http://www.sqlstyle.guide][sqlstyleguide].

 ## General